dermotte/itec-webpage-mlux/courses/seriousgames-ws2021.md

 Due to the restrictions necessary to prevent the spread of COVID-19 we are going to teach all courses in Game Studies and Engineering online.
 Please make sure to join the GSE Discord Server to stay up to date [https://discord.gg/YnX6AKG](https://discord.gg/YnX6AKG)

-A short introduction of myself by video is at [https://youtu.be/U6kNkMb-ORk](https://youtu.be/U6kNkMb-ORk)

 ## Schedule